Hindutva: Ideology and themes

-In 1923, Savarkar, a radical nationalist and ideologue, wrote a book titled Essentials of Hindutva (later retitled Hindutva: Who Is a Hindu?).
+In 1923, Savarkar, a radical nationalist and ideologue, wrote Essentials of Hindutva (later retitled Hindutva: Who Is a Hindu?).
 In the book, he outlined his ideology and "the idea of a universal and essential Hindu identity."
 The term "Hindu identity" is broadly interpreted and distinguished from "ways of life and values of others."
 The contemporary meaning and usage of Hindutva largely derives from Savarkar's ideas, as does the post-1980s nationalism and mass political activity in India.

-Unified Hindu identity and religious nationalism
+Unified Hindu identity and cultural nationalism

 M. S. Golwalkar was the second Sarsanghchalak (Chief) of the Rashtriya Swayamsevak Sangh.
 One of the most influential Hindutva thinkers, Golwalkar was among the first to put forward the concept of "Hindu Rashtra" (Hindu Nation).

 According to Christophe Jaffrelot, a political scientist and Indologist, Hindutva as outlined in Savarkar's writings "perfectly illustrates" an effort at identity-building through the "stigmatisation and emulation of threatening others."
 In particular, it was pan-Islamism and similar "Pan-isms" that he assumed made the Hindus vulnerable, as he wrote:

 O Hindus, consolidate and strengthen Hindu nationality; not to give wanton offence to any of our non-Hindu compatriots, in fact to any one in the world but in just and urgent defence of our race and land; to render it impossible for others to betray her or to subject her to unprovoked attack by any of those "Pan-isms" that are struggling forth from continent to continent.